 Things you can do with the HYVE Protocol

 If you want to make a survey about political orientation, or drug use in young adults, chances are most people would rather keep their privacy.
 This can further be used to get people’s opinion on a controversial topic while not creating everlasting effects on any individual, due to their choices.
-Things like abortion, legalizing certain drugs or who is allowed to serve in the military.
+Things as abortion, legalizing certain drugs, or who is allowed to serve in the military.

 Such as showing an AI 1000 photos that include a crosswalk where the crosswalk is colored, eventually making it possible for the AI to recognize a crosswalk in photos, without the crosswalk being colored.